Chocobozzz/PeerTube/support/doc/plugins/guide.md

 ### Test your plugin/theme

-You need to have a running PeerTube instance with an administrator account.
+You need to have a local PeerTube instance with an administrator account.
 If you're using dev server on your local computer, test your plugin on `localhost:9000` using `npm run dev` because plugin CSS is not injected in Angular webserver (`localhost:3000`).

 Install PeerTube CLI (can be installed on another computer/server than the PeerTube instance):